finopsfoundation/framework/framework/functions/optimization-recommendations.md

 -	Right type/purpose – the type of resource is selected so that there is minimum overhead across all attributes of the resource (for example across CPU, memory and disk).
 Avoid using a generic resource for specialty tasks.
 -	Right number – dynamically add/remove resources within groups (such as behind load balancers or through pools of compute) as demand fluctuates.
 -	Service selection – Switch to managed services or serverless options that inherently perform the scaling.
-- Right Level of use - Identify resources or services which are being used for intended purpose but may be overpriced based on the value received. (https://www.linkedin.com/pulse/who-pays-watchmen-understand-your-azure-monitor-costs-jan-karstens)
+- Right Level of use - Identify resources or services which are being used for intended purpose but may be overpriced based on the value received.
+See [this article for examples](https://www.linkedin.com/pulse/who-pays-watchmen-understand-your-azure-monitor-costs-jan-karstens).

 ## Maturity Examples
 -	Crawl = Review and implement optimizations on an occasional basis, significant savings can be made by removing obvious waste.
 Initial choice of resources is based on non-workload data such as vendor datasheets.
 Most recommendations due to incorrect initial selection of resources or teams provisioning resources and forgetting to decommission them.